 Performance Metrics

-When comparing performance across channels, it is important to understand structural differences.
+When comparing performance across channels, it is important to understand structural differences in how performance metrics are measured.

 Delivery rates